CleverRaven/Cataclysm-DDA/doc/STEEL_CRAFTING.md

 ### Repairing

 Most metal repairs in Catacylsm simply use a welder with the associated fuel costs and an amount of a similar material, representing cutting and replacing or layering new material over old.
 While this is high abstracted, we don't have a more detailed repair model.
 For mild, medium, and high steel, this is sufficient.
 Case hardened steel should properly be re-cased after a repair, which is difficult to manage IRL and often it would be easier to reforge the item.
 Tempered steel can be welded, but is a much more complicated process: the metal must be heated to the temperature it was tempered at, the new material added, then the entire area is wrapped in insulation for equal cooling.
-To this effect, an insulated welding blanket has been added, allowing the wrap.
-However, the repair time is greatly condensed as the cooling process alone can take hours.
+To this effect, an insulated welding blanket has been added, allowing the wrapped metal to evenly cool.
+However, the repair time for this process is greatly condensed as the cooling process alone can take hours.